-As organizations grapple with how to keep up with consumers during the Covid-19 pandemic, they are also dealing with an evolving digital landscape, with online payment fraud losses alone set to exceed $206 billion between 2021 and 2025.
+As organizations grapple with how to keep up with consumers with the cost of living crisis, they are also dealing with an evolving digital landscape, with online payment fraud losses alone set to exceed $206 billion in 2025.

 While machine learning can save organizations exponential amounts of time and money when implemented correctly, it can also come with some initial challenges.
 The key to any accurate machine learning model is the input data.
 Not only does enough historical data need to exist for the model to derive an accurate representation but the data also needs to be accessible.

 Machine learning can be an invaluable tool in the detection and prevention of fraud.

 Machine learning is a subset of artificial intelligence, and the key difference is the ‘learning’.
 With machine learning, we are able to give a computer a large amount of information and it can learn how to make decisions about the data, similar to a way that a human does.

 Traditionally businesses relied on the following techniques to prevent fraud:

 None of these methods were effective to prevent fraud, organizations have started focusing on ways to mitigate vulnerabilities within payment systems by leveraging machine learning and advanced technologies.

 Machine learning does all the dirty work of data analysis in a fraction of the time it would take for even 100 fraud analysts.
 Unlike humans, machines can perform repetitive, tedious tasks 24/7 and only need to escalate decisions to a human when specific insight is needed.